PHA-10014 - MPharm Programme Stage 1

 None

-Description for 2024/25
+Description for 2025/26

-Rather than packaging material into small, discrete modules, the Stage 1 programme allows students to develop a deeper understanding of the topics covered: for example, examination of the structure and function of DNA and mRNA is preceded by studies in the basic chemistry which governs chemical bonding and molecular structure, and is followed by analyses of genetics and patient care.
+Rather than packaging material into small, discrete modules, the Stage 1 programme allows you to develop a deeper understanding of the topics covered: for example, examination of the structure and function of DNA and mRNA is preceded by studies in the basic chemistry which governs chemical bonding and molecular structure, and is followed by analyses of genetics and patient care.
 Studies in metabolism are underpinned by the principles of structure and bonding, and are delivered alongside topics in bioenergetics and reaction kinetics.
 Studies in pharmacy practice are supported throughout the programme by practical pharmacy skills classes and developing topics in the essential and pharmaceutical sciences.
-In this way, the linkages between all strands of the programme are made clear and students equipped to study the later levels of the course.
-Dedicated placement learning hours will further support and enrich the students' learning experience.
+In this way, the linkages between all strands of the programme are made clear and you are equipped to study the later levels of the course.
+Dedicated placement learning hours will further support and enrich your learning experience.

 Aims

-The principal aim is to develop knowledge and skills in a wide variety of disciplines by demonstrating the linkages between seemingly disparate topics in science and practice that underpin all subsequent learning, and hence prepare the student for Stage 2 of the MPharm program.
+The principal aim is to develop knowledge and skills in a wide variety of disciplines by demonstrating the linkages between seemingly disparate topics in science and practice that underpin all subsequent learning, and hence prepare the student for Stage 2 of the MPharm programme.

 Talis Aspire Reading List